check-spelling-sandbox/google-caliban/README.md

 tracker](https://github.com/google/caliban/issues).

-If you want to discuss an idea for a new feature or ask us a question, discussion occurs primarily in the body of [Github Issues](https://github.com/google/caliban/issues), though the project is growing large enough that we may start a Gitter channel soon.
+If you want to discuss an idea for a new feature or ask us a question, discussion occurs primarily in the body of [GitHub Issues](https://github.com/google/caliban/issues), though the project is growing large enough that we may start a Gitter channel soon.